RuralNative/RuralNative/README.md

 ## Android-based Projects

 - 👨‍💻 Handsy - an Android-based mobile application that teaches Filipino Sign Language with the help of AI submitted for AppCon 2024
-- 👨‍💻 Jettison - an Android-based mobile application that detects the presence and location of objects within an image or video through Artificial Intelligence.

 ## Personal Skillset